 Choosing the right mortgage is an essential part of purchasing the right home.
 Whether you're searching for a home on the golf course, a luxurious condo, or a single-family home right on the water, you're likely going to finance your home purchase with a mortgage.

 So, which mortgage is the right one for you?
-That depends on a number of different factors, most of them centering around your finances.
-Use this page as your guide to the many different types of mortgages out there before you decide on a Sarasota home.
-If you have any questions about mortgages, home-buying, or the Sarasota area of Florida, please give me a call at 941-815-6772
+That depends on a number of different factors, mostly concerning your finances.
+So take some time to learn more about the many different types of mortgages out there before you decide on a Sarasota home.
+If you have any questions about mortgages, home-buying, or the Sarasota area, or you're looking for a local lender, please give us a call at 941-815-6772

 Your Quick Mortgage Overview

-With so many different kinds of mortgages out there, how do you know which one is right for you?
-We'll get into that, but first; here's a guide to some of the most common mortgage types:
+With so many different kinds of mortgage options out there, how do you know which are right for you?
+You can start by reviewing some of the most common mortgage types:

-- Constant rate over the lifetime of the loan
+- Constant interest rate over the lifetime of the loan

 - Can be taken out in 10, 15, 20, or 30-year lengths